open-telemetry/oteps/text/0156-columnar-encoding.md

 A multivariate time series has more than one time-dependent variable.
 Each variable depends not only on its past values but also has some dependency on other variables.
-A 3 axis accelerometer reporting 3 metrics simultaneously; a mouse move that simultaneously reports the values of x and y, a meteorological weather station reporting temperature, cloud cover, dew point, humidity and wind speed; an http transaction chararterized by many interrelated metrics sharing the same attributes are all common examples of multivariate time-series.
+A 3 axis accelerometer reporting 3 metrics simultaneously; a mouse move that simultaneously reports the values of x and y, a meteorological weather station reporting temperature, cloud cover, dew point, humidity and wind speed; an http transaction characterized by many interrelated metrics sharing the same attributes are all common examples of multivariate time-series.

 ## Acknowledgements